-When you first met, you couldn't keep your eyes and hands off each other.
+When you first met, you couldn't keep your eyes or your hands off each other.
 Then your careers took off, or you became parents, or both.
 And then one day you realized that you couldn't even remember the last time you had sex.
 Will you work hard to get the sex back, or are you OK living in a sexless marriage?
-And can a sexless marriage survive?
+And can a sexless marriage even survive?

 An overwhelming majority of readers say there's no way they would stay in a sexless marriage.
 But either sexless marriages are becoming more common or the conversation about them is becoming more open.

-What's a Sexless Marriage?
+What Is a Sexless Marriage?

 While there isn't any one thing that causes a couple to stop having sex, readers mention three common themes with which experts agree: busy schedules, having young children, and lack of desire on the part of one partner or the other.